 Social media is one of the best and worst tools of the modern age.
 Can I get an amen?
 CoSchedule has revolutionized my life over the six years I’ve been using it.
 With my plan, I can connect up to 10 social media accounts, plus it’s easy to scale up to additional social media accounts in the event you take on a social media consulting client and want to manage additional accounts.
 (As a side note, there are all kinds of ways users can leverage the power of CoSchedule to sell consulting services such as blog management, social media management, and much more.)

 CoSchedule for Project Management

 The project management features are robust and enable smooth virtual team management.
 My graphic designer, web developer, editor, and assistant all have assigned tasks for every piece of content.
 CoSchedule makes managing a distributed team simple.
 Writers, you can maintain your quiet solitude by settings up systems to have your team (even if it’s only a volunteer like your best friend) proofread, edit, create graphics, and schedule social messages.
 Simple task templates can be built for each project, such as “New Blog Post.”
-Select if you want due dates to fall on weekends or not, select how many days the task needs to be done before publishing.
+Select if you want due dates to fall on weekends or not, and select how many days the task needs to be done before publishing.
 Get yourself away from last-minute publishing to scheduled out weeks in advance so you can sleep better at night.
 CoSchedule has made this a real possibility and has revolutionized my work habits.
-Go from undone and all-done.
+Go from undone and all done.

 Here’s my second overview video of CoSchedule: